Birch: benefits, dosage, contraindications

 Allergies: avoid

-It should be avoided in case of hypersensitivity to any active substances or in case of pollen allergy.
+It should be avoided in case of hypersensitivity to any of the active substances or in case of pollen allergy.

 High blood pressure: use with caution

-Theoretically, birch leaves could increase sodium retention and worsen hypertension.
+Theoretically, birch leaf could increase sodium retention and worsen hypertension.

 Child up to 12 years: avoid

-The European Medicines Agency recommends reserving its use for adults and children over twelve years of age.
+The European Medicines Agency recommends restricting use to adults and children over twelve years of age.

 Edema: avoid

-People suffering from edemas (swellings) related to heart or kidney disease should refrain from using birch.
+People who suffer from edema (swelling) related to heart or kidney disease should refrain from using birch.

-Although studies have not shown fetal toxicity, it is preferable not to consume birch during pregnancy.
+Although studies have not shown toxicity to the fetus, it is preferable not to take birch during pregnancy.

-Breastfeeding women should refrain from taking it, as active substances in birch may pass into milk.
+Breastfeeding women should refrain from taking it, since the active substances in birch may pass into breast milk.